-2.2.
+2.8.
 Compliance with CEPF procedures

-Deliverable 9 - Report on activities and results according to CEPF requirements
+Deliverable 9 - Report on activities and results according to CEPF requirements / Activity 11 - Contribute to technical reporting for CEPF

 • Contribution to all project reports and enquiries submitted on time and approved by CEPF.

 Deliverable 12 - Maintain a good relationship with local authorities and project stakeholders in Principe.